KrishnenduMarathe/Simple_Directory_Explorer/README.md

 # Simple_Directory_Explorer
-Simple Directory Explorer is a CLI File Explorer wriiten in Python supporting Linux and Microsoft Windows.
+Simple Directory Explorer is a CLI File Explorer wriiten in Python supporting Linux and Microsoft Windows platforms.
 (I don't have a Mac to test it on but it might work)

 ## LICENSE
-This Program is Licensed under the GNU General Public License v3
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## REQUIREMENTS
 The Program requires Python (>= 3.5) installed and added to the path environment of your system.